leonardosiagian/cors-api-lumen-laravel/README.md

 Enable/fixing CORS when using API Lumen Laravel

-The problems CORS comes when using API Lumen consumed by AJAX. example of error CORS is :
+The problems CORS comes when using API Lumen consumed by AJAX.

+example of error CORS is :

-XMLHttpRequest cannot load https://logs.kompas.id/api/insert.
+XMLHttpRequest cannot load 'api url'.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.

 In this repository, i use Lumen (5.4.6) (Laravel Components 5.4.*)

 The steps to fix the CORS problem:

 - step 1

 Add cors class in app\Http\Middleware, example class name is CorsMiddleware.

-Just add this script to Intercepts OPTIONS requests: public function handle($request, Closure $next)
+Just add this script to Intercepts OPTIONS requests:

+public function handle($request, Closure $next)
 {
         //Intercepts OPTIONS requests